-5.5.5.3-1] Subject to operator’s policy, regulatory requirements and subscriber permission, the 6G network shall support to enable access from authorised third parties to processed data related to UEs served by the network (for example but not limited to number of UEs in a geographical location, their mobility pattern, application usage trends) without exposing UE identities and individual user data including Personally Identifiable Information or sensitive data.
+[PR 5.5.5.3-1] Subject to operator’s policy, regulatory requirements and subscriber permission, the 6G network shall support access of processed data to authorized third parties to meet usecase specific requirements.
+The data may be shared in privacy preserving manner, mutually agreeable to operator and third party.

+the 6G network shall support (for example but not limited to number of UEs in a geographical location, their mobility pattern, application usage trends) without exposing UE identities and individual user data including Personally Identifiable Information or sensitive data.

 NOTE 1: Processed data refers to the analysis of data to produce new data including, among other statistics on the data, correlating data, aggregating data.

-NOTE 2: The existing security, privacy policies and procedures for collecting and processing user data (e.g. via anonymisation) will be preserved.

-provide information (e.g. metadata) to authorised third parties describing the characteristics of the data which can be accessed (e.g. geographical and time scope) and the capabilities to process such data (e.g. aggregation, anonymisation).
+2: The existing security, privacy policies and procedures for collecting and processing user data (e.g. via anonymisation) will be preserved.[PR 5.5.5.3-2] Subject to operator’s policy, the 6G network shall support mechanisms to exchange and negotiate information (e.g. metadata) with authorised third parties describing or understanding the characteristics of the data which can be made accessible (e.g. geographical area’s shape and size and time bands) and the capabilities to process such data (e.g. privacy enhancing techniques).

 NOTE 3: Mechanisms described in the above requirement are not intended to provide access to the actual data.